 Come on, kids.
 We have all been through it (or at least 61% of us according to the White House’s Millennial Report).
-Here’s a how-to for that first week – with some tips for freshmen, others even applying to veterans.
-Because after that, you will be settled and having fun!
+Here’s a how-to for that first week and beyond — with some tips for freshmen, others even applying to veterans.

 DO: Establish a time that you are going to check in with your parents (whether it be daily, or weekly, or monthly, or any combination thereof).
 They want to hear from you.
 You want to reassure them that you are alive.
-Establishing a set time prevents the awkward situation of having to answer the call from Mom and Dad while the background is filled with things you really don’t want them to hear…(Sorry, Mumsy).
+Establishing a set time prevents the awkward situation of having to answer the call from Mom and Dad while you’re otherwise occupied.

 DO: Try to make friends early.
 This one’s for you, freshmen.
 You might not keep the same friends the whole time, but it’s important to start off the year with a good social life.

-DO: Take this opportunity to take classes in subjects you would never learn about normally: Tango, Cognitive Psychology and Eastern Religions were my “out of the box” choices.
+DO: Take this opportunity to take classes in subjects you would never learn about normally — whether those subjects are Tango, Cognitive Psychology, or even Eastern Religions.

-DO: Remember that despite all the fun times, you are still there to get an education.
+DO: Remember that despite all the fun times to be had, you are still there to get an education.
 Study as hard as you party/have fun.
 Seriously, don’t be that seventh-year senior.
-I had a blast in college and still graduated in three and a half years.

 DO NOT: Panic.
 College may be the first time you are living away from home.
-I know it’s scary.
-But trust me, you will get through it.
-You may overload the washing machine and end up in a pool of suds; you may use dish soap in the dishwasher and end up…. in a pool of suds; you may accidentally bleach your favorite black shirt…it will all be okay.
-Not that I did any of these things…
+It’s scary.
+But you will get through it.
+You may overload the washing machine and end up in a pool of suds, you may use dish soap in the dishwasher and end up… in a pool of suds, you may accidentally bleach your favorite black shirt… but, it will all be okay.

 DO NOT: Party too hard.
-Life is not that serious; there will be more opportunities and less hiding in the closet when the cops come.
-(I swear, Mumsy, it wasn’t me!)
+Life is not that serious.
+There will be more opportunities, and less hiding in the closet when the cops come.